ZeitOnline/drone-kubectl-gke/README.md

-# Drone.io plugin for kubectl and kustomize
+# Drone.io plugin for kubectl and kustomize on GKE

-This is a basic drone plugin with kubectl and kustomize for k8s deployment steps. kubectl is wrapped in our gcloud auth wrapper which generates k8s credentials.
+This is a basic drone plugin with kubectl and kustomize for deployment steps to GKE. kubectl is wrapped in a small script which generates k8s credentials on the first invocation.

 Use like this: